-Preamble
+Preamble:

 The need for pharmacy postgraduate training opportunities throughout the world to foster pharmacy practice development and patient care services has led ASHP to develop a new accreditation standard and survey process for use in countries or areas of world that cannot meet the intent of the ASHP pharmacy residency standards that are used in the United States and in some other countries.
-This international advanced pharmacy practice accreditation standard builds upon the competencies developed through completion of the ASHP-accredited international pharmacy practice residency program's competencies, educational goals and objectives.
-Like the international pharmacy practice accreditation standard, this accreditation standard embodies the processes of continuous quality improvement.
+This international pharmacy practice accreditation standard is structurally similar to the PGY1 and PGY2 accreditation standards, but differs substantially in the requirements of the hospital offering the residency program and the pharmacy services provided within the hospital offering the residency program.
+In this regard, this accreditation standard embodies the processes of continuous quality improvement.
+This accreditation standard also utilizes a different set of competencies, educational goals and objectives than the PGY1 pharmacy residency accreditation standard.

-Like the international pharmacy practice accreditation standard, the international advanced pharmacy practice residency accreditation standard requires a departure from the survey process utilized for PGY1 and PGY2 residency programs; it utilizes a structured continuous quality improvement process.

-Survey teams will measure the current state of each element of the standards (as explained below) and will work with pharmacy leaders and program directors to establish goals to reach the intent of these elements and appropriate timeframes for achievement.
-Accreditation decisions for the international advanced pharmacy practice residency programs will be "Accredited", "Not Accredited", or "Conditional Accreditation".
+The international pharmacy practice residency accreditation standard requires a departure from the survey process utilized for PGY1 and PGY2 residency programs, and will utilize a structured continuous quality improvement process.
+For decades, PGY1 programs and PGY2 programs have been deemed to be fully, partially, or non-compliant with elements of the accreditation standards.
+Those terms will not be utilized for this Standard.
+Rather, for this Standard, survey teams will measure the current state of each element of the standards (as explained below) and will work with pharmacy leaders and program directors to establish goals to reach the intent of these elements and appropriate timeframes for achievement.
+Accreditation decisions for the international pharmacy practice residency programs will be "Accredited", "Not Accredited", or "Conditional Accreditation".
 Survey response and subsequent progress reports to the ASHP International Accreditation Commission will be required at appropriate intervals to measure progress.